SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ## Real-time analytics

 Real-time analytics has now become something that every business ought to do.
-It's the process of applying logic to data to get insights or draw conclusions *right away* so that better decisions can be made.
+It's the process of applying logic to data to get insights or draw conclusions *right away* so that better decisions can be made at the right time.
+Put simply, it aids in helping us make the *right decisions at the right time*.

 "Real-time" in real-time analytics means being able to get business insights *as soon as possible* after data (transactions) enters the system.
 Having access to analytics in real-time is important for day-to-day operations, financial intelligence, triaging incidents, and allowing businesses to act quickly.
 The most crucial benefit of real-time analytics is that it allows us to take opportunities and stop problems before they happen.

 ## User-facing analytics